beyrakIn/mesmerizer/README.md

 ## Installation

 Change the configuration in `config.json` and then use the tool or build your binary for your OS.
+If you download the tool as a binary, you should create a `config.json` file in the same directory as you can see below.
 ```json
 {
   "url": "",